 The differences between bank account formats in Australia and New Zealand

-Whereas in Australia you need both the BSB number and bank account number to recognise an individual bank account and transfer money to it, in New Zealand BSB numbers are not used.
+Whereas in Australia you need both the Bank State Branch number and bank account number to recognise an individual bank account and transfer money to it, in New Zealand BSB numbers are not used.

 The difference is that banks in New Zealand set one 16-digit number to enable users to transfer money between accounts, the format of which is as follows: XXXXXX YYYYYYY ZZZ.